Family Food on the Table

 Instructions

-• Heat a large pot over medium heat and fry bacon pieces until crispy.
-Remove bacon, crumble and set aside.
-(Leave bacon drippings in pan.)
+• Heat a large pot over medium heat, add bacon slices (all 4 if they will fit) and fry the bacon until cooked and crispy.
+Remove bacon from the pan to a paper towel to drain then crumble and set aside.
+(Leave the bacon drippings in pan.)
+You can prep the collards while the bacon is cooking (see notes below).

-• Saute onion in bacon grease over medium heat until tender, about 2 minutes.
+• Add the onion to the bacon grease and saute over medium heat until tender, about 2 minutes.

-• Add sliced collard greens (see notes) and toss to coat in the grease.
+• Add sliced collard greens to the pot and toss to coat in the onions and grease.
 Season with salt and pepper and stir to combine.

-• Add ½ cup water and cover pot.
-Simmer on medium low for 20 minutes.
+• Add ½ cup water and cover the pot with a tight fitting lid.
+Reduce heat to medium low and simmer for 20 minutes.
 (Check after 10-15 minutes to make sure the collards have enough water.
-Add another few tablespoons if the pot is drying out.)
+Add another few tablespoons of water if the pot is drying out.)

 • Once the collard greens are tender, drain any excess liquid.

-• Add apple cider vinegar, stir to combine and simmer for 2 minutes on medium low.
+• Add apple cider vinegar, stir to combine and simmer for 2 more minutes on medium low.

 • Serve hot with reserved, crumbled bacon on top.